alekmaul/pvsneslib/docker/Readme.md

   cd pvsneslib
 ```

 Then, execute the dockerrrun.sh script.
-Two options are availables
+Three options are availables
 * -h: see help
 ```bash
   ./dockerrrun -h